 Download & Installation

 The first step in making Folding@Home run on your system is to download and install the folding client.
 This client only needs a terminal window to run, and can be minimized or moved to another workstation on your desktop when running.
 Now that we know what Folding@Home is, let's download and install the program.
-A link to the download page can be found on the Folding@Home website, or through the link below.

 On the download page, there will be a section for the Linux version of the client, with Tux the Penguin next to the package information.
 Click Tux to begin the download of the package.
 Note that the uniprocessor and SMP multi-core versions are combined in a single package, but the SMP version requires a 64bit processor to be enabled.
 Download the package to a known location.
 Once you have downloaded the package, open a terminal window, and use the